api3dao/vitepress-docs/docs/explore/dapis/service-coverage.md

 # {{$frontmatter.title}} # Using dAPIs

-A dAPI has been designed to be the user interface that enables builders to easilly access & manage to a variety of data feed services.
-Through the API3 Market a variety of data feed services can be accessed:
+As outlined in [what are dAPIs?](/explore/dapis/what-are-dapis), API3 has created a unified, user-friendly interface that is designed to simplify the process of obtaining data feed services.
+The API3 Market enables users to connect to a decentralized API and access the associated data feed services.

 1- Self-funded dAPIs